Important Updates on Compounded Semaglutide and Tirzepatide for Weight Loss

 💡 Our Commitment to You

-For our current weight management patients, we understand this may be an unexpected change—but you're not alone.
-We're here to guide you, advocate for you, and help you stay on track with your health goals.
-While regulations are shifting, our support for your journey remains constant.
-For those who are not under our care, we would encourage you to contact your provider and discuss your options.
-And no matter where you receive care, be mindful of the growing number of unapproved GLP-1 products being marketed online—your safety depends on knowing exactly what you’re taking and where it comes from.
+For those who are not yet our patients, we encourage you to contact your provider to discuss your options.
+Be cautious of the growing number of unapproved GLP-1 products marketed online.
+Your safety depends on knowing exactly what you are taking and where it comes from.

 About Cardona Direct Primary Care & RefineMD Aesthetics